- Full Name

 Toy Terrier sub-group: Expect craziness and cuteness all in one.
 The toy terrier is a toy dog that is very small, perfect for your lap, and will provide endless amounts of love.
 But at the same time, at their core they are a terrier- with a big personality and plenty of confidence that exceeds their size a hundred times over.
 They are very alert, so can even serve as a bit of a watchdog- certainly compared to other toy dogs.
 They were bred to hunt vermin, so they like when they have a job, and they have more energy than the average toy dog.
 Because of their proud personality, they may not be immediately friendly with strangers or other dogs.

-Skye Terriers for sale or adoption
+Skye Terriers for adoption